payment gateways

 For Phillip, it was a 5-star holiday.
 He made many friends, including Olivia, a year younger than him, with whom he established a very strong bond.
 A second experimental phase followed, and we hope this study will bear good fruit.

-While waiting for research to find a definitive solution, I had regular Diabetes Blood Tests to help understand my body and what my lifestyle was doing to it.
-For this disease, finally, today, Phillip and I both live our daily lives with a sensor and an insulin pump that make our lives a lot easier.
+While waiting for research to find a definitive solution, I had regular Diabetes Blood exams to help understand my body and what my lifestyle was doing to it.
+For this Disease, finally, today, Phillip and I both live our daily lives with a sensor and an insulin pump that make our lives a lot easier.
 They are small devices, like cell phones or slightly larger, certainly a little intrusive, but they allow us to be much more serene and have less anxiety.
 Even Phillip has learned to see them as ‘companions’ who care about him, and we say to each other: “Some people have to wear glasses; we have to wear micro infusion!”.

 How do we see the future?